-- Setting up a MID Server on page 174 - Configuring ServiceNow for Export on page 174 - Configuring FlexNet Beacon for Import on page 176.
+- Setting up a MID Server

+- Configuring ServiceNow for Export

+- Configuring FlexNet Beacon for Import.

 No configuration of the central application server is needed, since this part of the integration leverages all standard operating processes.

 Setting up a MID Server

 You may already have an operational MID server (accessible from your chosen inventory beacon) that you wish to use for data transfers from ServiceNow to FlexNet Manager Suite.
 If so, and the MID server is validated in ServiceNow, you may skip this topic.